IdentityPython/pysaml2/doc/howto/config.rst

 Since the user is immediately sent to the IdP the entity identifier of the IdP is immaterial.
 In this case the key is expected to be the user friendly name of the IdP.
-Which again if no WAYF is used is immaterial.
+Which again if no WAYF is used is immaterial, since the user will never see the name.

 There is a third choice and that is to leave the configuration blank, in which case all the IdP present in the metadata